RubMertens/reactive-node-music/readme.md

 - Make frontend pretty
 - Make dashboard smarten
 - Build docker image(s?)
-- Deploy to azure
+- Deploy to azure / Deploy to github pages?
 - General cleanup op code --> We could Rxify the websocket stuff more!

-# In Progress

-- make it stop! (play music that is)

-#Donesies

-- reconnect
+## Next up

+- Synchronization of clients to get a coherent orchestra